Open Air Theatre, Barra Hall Park: Buses

-The 195 and H98 stop near Barra Hall Park on Church Road, and the U4 stops near the park at Barra Hall Circus.
-Hayes town centre is approximately 1 km away, with its many other regular bus services.
+The 195, 278, and H98 buses stop near Barra Hall Park on Church Road, and the U4 stops near the park at Lilac Gardens on Judge Heath Lane.
+Hayes Town Centre is approximately 1 km away, with its many other regular bus services.

 Train

-The closest train station is Hayes & Harlington, which is a little over 1 km walk away.
+The closest railway station is Hayes & Harlington, approximately 1 km away on foot.
+It is served by the Elizabeth Line.

 Car

 On-site parking is available.
 Street parking (Park and Pay) may be found on the surrounding roads near to the entrances.